Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 24. Wilted herbs

-25. Small amounts of grass clippings (balanced carefully)
+25. Small amounts of grass clippings (click the link for tips)

 How to balance wet waste, shredded paper and woodchip